ia-eknorr/project-template/gw-init/README.md

     This script will search for running ignition services in the compose stack, take a gateway backup, unzip the backup, delete the `projects` directory, re-zip the backup, and move the backup into the `gw-init` directory.
 The backups found in the `gw-init` directory can then be committed to the repository.
 Gateway backups are named according to the service name in the compose stack.

     > [!NOTE]
     > This script only works in unix environments.
 If you are using a Windows environment, you can run the script in a WSL environment.
-To set up WSL, follow the instructions [here](https://github.com/ia-eknorr/ignition-version-control/blob/main/Set%20Up%20WSL.md).
+To set up WSL, [follow the instructions](https://github.com/ia-eknorr/ignition-version-control/blob/main/Set%20Up%20WSL.md).

 3. Add and commit the updated gateway backups to the repository.